007jbks/OL-25-LP-056/README.md

 ---

 ## 📂 Project Structure
+To display the project structure on multiple lines correctly, you need to wrap it in a Markdown code block.
+This ensures that the whitespace and line breaks are preserved.

+Here is the corrected formatting:

-── models/
+models/
-│   ├── regression.py
+├── regression.py
-│   ├── classification.py
+├── classification.py
-│   └── clustering.py
+└── clustering.py
-├── requirements.txt
+requirements.txt
-└── streamlit_app.py
+streamlit_app.py
 --

 ## 🔗 Important Links